 The Tree House

 Surrounded by granite boulders and towering karri trees, The Tree House offers the best parts of a secluded escape while being just two kilometres from town.
 The living area is even built around a boulder, making you feel that little bit closer to nature.
 Climb the stairs to the tin-lined house and you’ll be met with an outdoor deck, wood burning heater, bespoke built-in furniture and a loft bed adding to the fun.
 There is a double spa bath and separate shower, as well as aircon for those warmer days, and come night time the surrounding trees light up adding to the atmosphere.

-For something closer to home, here are our favourite Swan Valley wineries.
+If you're keen on a day-trip from Denmark, check out Albany's best things to do or for something closer to home, here are our favourite Swan Valley wineries.